Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 <img src="03-linear-regression_files/figure-html/unnamed-chunk-66-1.png" width="672" />

 We see that the amount of living area differs between homes with fireplaces and homes without fireplaces.
 Thus, `Living.Area` could confound the relationship between `AnyFireplace` and `Price` because it is related to both variables.
-That is, it is possible that Living Area is a cause of having a fireplace and Living Area also clearly is a cause of Price.
+That is, it is possible that Living Area is a cause of having a fireplace (if you have a bigger house, you have more space to put in a fireplace) and Living Area also clearly is a cause of Price (the bigger the house, the more it costs).

 Let's put `Living.Area` in the model along with `AnyFireplace` to account for it (to control or adjust for it),